-APPLICABLE): 1.
 Name of the proposed subdivision.
-2. Name and address of property owner and applicant.
+1. 2.
+Name and address of property owner and applicant.
 3. Name, address and telephone number of person or firm preparing pre- application plan and/or materials.
-Date of plan/materials preparation, with revision date(s) if applicable.
+4. Date of plan/materials preparation, with revision date(s) if applicable.
 5. Graphic scale and true north arrow on any graphic representations.
 6. Assessor map and lot number(s) of the land being subdivided.
-7. Zoning identified for each parcel on all plan materials and listed in any narrative materials, including any applicable overlay districts.
+Zoning identified for each parcel on all plan materials and listed in any narrative 7. materials, including any applicable overlay districts.
 Zoning district boundary lines must also be shown.
 Perimeter boundary lines of the subdivision drawn so as to distinguish them from other property lines.
-Location, width, and names of existing streets within and immediately adjacent to the parcel being subdivided.
-10. Names of abutting property owners and property owners immediately across any adjacent streets; with plat and lot numbers also indicated.
-Certification by a Professional Land Surveyor that a perimeter survey of the land 11. being subdivided has been performed and conforms to the Town's drafting requirements.
-12. List of all waivers requested.
-SITE CONTEXT PLAN drawn to a scale of one (1) inch equals 500 feet or as necessary to show the area within one-half mile of the subdivision parcel(s) and superimposed on an aerial photograph.
-The use of readily available GIS information from the town and the state may be acceptable.
+Location, width and names of existing streets within and immediately adjacent to the parcel being subdivided.
+Names of abutting property owners and property owners immediately across any 10. adjacent streets; with plat and lot numbers also indicated.
+Certification by a Professional Land Surveyor that a perimeter survey of the land being 11.

+subdivided has been performed and conforms to the Town's drafting requirements.

+use of readily available GIS information from the town and the state may be acceptable.
 Basic information from the above checklist as applicable.
-2. The locations of all streets with street names labeled.
+16 The locations of all streets with street names labeled 2.
 3. Existing lot lines in the vicinity of the proposed development as determined by the scale of the plan.
-Open spaces, conservation areas, and parks.

-5 Wetlands, watercourses (perennial or intermittent), and vernal pools.
-6 Name of the watershed(s) within which the site lies.
+4. Open spaces, conservation areas, and parks.
+Wetlands and watercourses.
+Name of the watershed(s) within which the site lies.
 Where there is more than one watershed on the site, approximate topographic divides shall be shown.
-7 For each watershed on the site, the presence of any impairment listing on the most recent federal/state-level 303(d) list of impaired waters.
-8 Agricultural areas.
-9 State natural diversity database areas.
-10 Flood plains or flood hazard areas.
-11 Significant public facilities.
-12 Coastal features.
-13 Locations of archaeological resources as available from the most recent State GIS data.
-14 Topography at a minimum of 10-foot contour intervals.
-EXISTING CON IDITIONS PLAN: 1 Basic Information from the above checklist.
-2 Site Context Map information from the above checklist.
-3 Location of existing property lines, easements, and rights-of-way within and immediately adjacent to the parcel(s).
-4 Topographic survey of the site displayed as two-foot contours.
-5 Vegetative cover map for the complete property according to general cover type including cultivated land, agricultural land, permanent grass land, meadow, pasture, old field, hedgerow, woodland and wetland.
+For each watershed on the site, the presence of any impairment listing on the most recent federal/state-level 303(d) list of impaired waters.
+7. Agricultural areas.
+8. State natural diversity database areas.
+9. Flood plains or flood hazard areas.
+Significant public facilities.
+10. Coastal features.
+11. Locations of archaeological resources as available from the most recent State GIS data.
+12. Topography at a minimum of 10-foot contour intervals.
+EXISTING CONDITIONS PLAN 1.
+Basic Information from the above checklist 2.
+Site Context Map information from the above checklist.
+Location of existing property lines, easements, and rights-of-way within and immediately adjacent to the parcel(s).
+Topographic survey of the site displayed as two-foot contours.
+Vegetative cover-map for the complete property according to general cover type including cultivated land, agricultural land, permanent grass land, meadow, pasture, old field, hedgerow, woodland and wetland.
 Trees with a caliper in excess of 18 inches DBH, if located within an area proposed for disturbance or alteration shall also be indicated.
 Vegetative types shall be described by plant community, relative age and condition.
-6 Soil series, types and map units, as mapped by the U.S. Department of Agriculture, Soil Conservation Service in the latest published soil survey for the state, and accompanying data published for each soil relating to its suitability for construction and for septic suitability.
-7 Location of primary constraints as follows: a Wetlands as determined through surveyed field flagging.
+Soil series, types and map units, as mapped by the U.S. Department of Agriculture, Soil Conservation Service in the latest published soil survey for the state, and accompanying data published for each soil relating to its suitability for construction and for septic suitability.
+Location of Primary Constraints as follows: Wetlands as determined through surveyed field flagging-Watercourses or other surface water bodies as determined through surveyed field flagging